drpolygon/semiautomatic/README.md

 Automation tools for creative AI workflows.
 Generate images and videos, upscale, process, and transform media with a unified CLI and Python API.

+> **Early Release** — This project is in active development.
+APIs may change, and some features are experimental.
+Feedback welcome via [GitHub Issues](https://github.com/drpolygon/semiautomatic/issues).

 ## Why semiautomatic?

 **One CLI, all AI media** — Generate images, videos, upscale, process, caption.
 One tool instead of juggling multiple scripts and APIs.